wewenxyl/Mini_Calculator/README.md

-# Calculator
+Mini Calculator

-## Description
+About the Project

-A simple and user-friendly calculator that allows users to perform basic mathematical operations quickly and easily.
+Mini Calculator is a simple web-based calculator designed to perform basic mathematical operations through an easy-to-use interface.

+The project was created as a simple academic web development project using HTML, CSS, and JavaScript.

-## Features
+Features

 - Addition
 - Subtraction
 - Multiplication
 - Division
+- Modulo operation
+- Decimal number support
-- Clear function
+- Clear button
+- Delete button
+- Error handling for division by zero
-- User-friendly interface
+- Responsive design
+- Interactive button effects

-## Technologies Used
+Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Author

-Wenelyn Malaylay
+How It Works

+Users can enter numbers and select an operation using the calculator buttons.
+The calculator displays the current and previous values and calculates the result when the equals button is pressed.

+The system also prevents division by zero and displays an error when an invalid calculation is attempted.

+Purpose

+The purpose of this project is to demonstrate the basic use of HTML, CSS, and JavaScript in creating an interactive web application.